KOMBUCHA

 Tips & Tricks

-How do I care for my Kombucha Scoby?
+How do I take care of my kombucha culture?

-To do this, simply proceed as in a regular Kombucha brewing process.
-Prepare tea, sweeten it, and place your tea fungi in it.
-Cover the container with a cloth and place it in a cool place, but not in the refrigerator.
+Proceed just as you would in a regular kombucha brewing process: prepare tea, sweeten it, and place your SCOBYs inside.
+It’s important to add some starter liquid as well.
+Cover the jar with a cloth and keep it in a cool place, but not in the refrigerator.

-How many tea fungi do I need for how much tea?
+How many SCOBYs do I need for how much tea?

 Which tea is ideal?

-Can you ferment coffee with a tea fungus?
+Can you ferment coffee with a SCOBY?
+Yes.

 Which sugar is ideal?

-Ferments love naturalness.
-The more untreated the sugar, the better your Kombucha.
-Refined sugar will work, but natural sugar tastes better.
-Honey can also be used as a sugar source.
-Such a Kombucha is called Jun.
+Ferments love natural ingredients.
+The less refined the sugar, the better your kombucha will be.
+Refined sugar works fine, but natural sugar tastes better.
+Honey can also be used as a sugar source—this type of kombucha is called Jun.
+Regular SCOBYs usually can’t process the enzymes in honey, so a specific Jun SCOBY, trained to thrive on honey, is required.

 How much sugar do I need?
 Do I need sugar at all?

-Ferments consume sugar; that is their source of nutrition.
-Where there's no sugar, there's no fermentation.
-But compared to conventional non-alcoholic drinks, Kombucha contains little sugar.
+Ferments feed on sugar—it’s their energy source.
+No sugar means no fermentation.
+However, compared to most soft drinks, kombucha contains little sugar.
 We recommend a maximum of 8% sugar per liter.
-Anything else can trigger alcoholic fermentation or awaken a bottle geyser.
-Follow our recipe, and you'll get a low-sugar Kombucha.
+More than that can trigger alcoholic fermentation or even cause bottles to gush.
+Follow our recipe, and you’ll get a low-sugar kombucha.

 Is the second fermentation phase necessary?